JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 > These methods are essential because they define the type of operation you want to perform on the resource specified by the endpoint's path.

-You need an **API (Application Programming Interface)** in a web app to allow the frontend (what the user sees in their browser) to communicate with the backend (the server where the business logic and database live). 🖥️
+You need an **API (Application Programming Interface)** in a web app to allow the front-end (what the user sees in their browser) to communicate with the backend (the server where the business logic and database live). 🖥️

 An **endpoint** is a specific URL where a server or API can be accessed by a client.